JoeNibe/JoeNibe.github.io/_posts/other/2021-08-22-Intigirti XSS Challenge.md

 TIP 1: The Google Analytics script was not just included for tracking all of you, it may or may not contain some useful gadget!
 ```

-Hmm so the xss seems to be somehow related to google anlytics.
+Hmm so the xss seems to be somehow related to google anlaytics.
 Another day of searching and fiddling about gave nothing useful.
-I just took a break and got busy with work.
-A few days later the second hint dropped.
+I took a break and got busy with my work and a few days later the second hint was dropped.

 ```
 TIP 2: Wait, you're telling me that deparam script hasn't been updated in 5 years?
 That can't be good!